-- 1. Current Accounts (Core portion only, volatile at contractual maturity) and Equity are profiled evenly over 6 years which is currently used as the maximum asset maturity.
-All other non-maturity deposits are assumed to re-price in month one reflecting the variable interest rate nature of the products. - 2.
+- 1. Current Accounts (Core portion only, volatile at contractual maturity) and Equity are profiled evenly over 6 years which is currently used as the maximum asset maturity. - 2.
+Retail Non Maturity Deposits (Core portion only, volatile at contractual maturity) are also profiled evenly over 6 years.
+All other non-maturity deposits are assumed to re-price in month one reflecting the variable interest rate nature of the products. - 3.
 NPLs: These are split into Cures, Recoveries and Write Offs according to percentages updated quarterly by Credit Risk.
-Cures are profiled as if they were performing, the other elements are profiled evenly over 4 years. - 3.
-Credit Cards and Overdrafts: These are profiled evenly over 1 year to reflect the relative price inelasticity. - 4.
+The cash flows arising from NPLs are profiled according to a model built from credit risk input parameters (cure rate and probability of default). - 4.
+Credit Cards and Overdrafts: These are split into revolving and borrowing balances.
+Those that are borrowing are profiled evenly over 1 year to reflect the relative price inelasticity and the revolving element is put in the 1 month bucket. - 5.
 Assets held for sale: These are profiled either at their agreed sale date or evenly over 1 year (buy to let assets) or 3 years (home loan assets).

-Prepayments on asset balances are applied based on the latest actual prepayment rates calculated quarterly and these can be varied during Stress Testing.
+Prepayments on asset balances are applied based on the latest actual prepayment rates, calculated quarterly, and these can be varied during Stress Testing.

-Term deposit early redemption assumptions calculated quarterly and fixed rate mortgage pipeline assumptions updated monthly are also applied.
+Term deposit early redemption assumptions, calculated quarterly, and fixed rate mortgage pipeline assumptions, updated monthly, are also applied.